-The question then arises
+The question then arises how has the law of mass action produced such useful chemistry, over so many years, if it does not conserve current flow?

-How has the law of mass action produced such useful chemistry, over so many years, if it does not conserve current flow?
 The answer is that chemistry has not been interested in nonequilibrium systems of molecules with current flow, as much as it has been interested in the molecules themselves.
-Chemists make molecules, not currents, with the notable exception of electrochemists, and there the difficulties in dealing with long range electric fields have long been recognized [6, 78, 79].
+Chemists make molecules, not currents, with the notable exception of electrochemists, and there the difficulties in dealing with long range electric fields have long been recognized [6, 77, 78].

-The answer to the question is different in classical biochemistry.
-In biochemistry, the law of mass action has been used in another context, more biological, with less attention to the virtues of consistency and invariant physical parameters.
+In classical biochemistry, the law of mass action has been used in another context, more biological, with less attention to the virtues of consistency and invariant physical parameters.
 A senior biochemist recently said "The art of biochemistry is to study enzymes in conditions that give insight to biological function, even if the rate constants do not fit results in a range of conditions.
 The art is to choose experimental conditions in which biochemical reactions are well behaved and rate constants resemble those in real biological systems, so results are useful in understanding how living systems work."

-The law of mass action was developed to deal with isolated systems, originally with perfect gases [7, 82, 156, 177, 182], and allowed chemists to deal with molecular and atomic reactions before physicists were convinced that atoms existed.
+The law of mass action was developed to deal with isolated systems, originally with perfect gases [7, 81, 155, 175, 180], and allowed chemists to deal with molecular and atomic reactions before physicists were convinced that atoms existed.